Daily Life in Community

 Can I cook for myself?

 Yes.
-There will be a communal fridge you can store food in, and dorm kitchens you can use if you want to cook for yourself.
+There is a communal fridge you can store food in, and dorm kitchens you can use if you want to cook for yourself.

 Can I bring meat to cook for myself, since the meals are vegetarian?